 - Create an Add-On or Tool.
 We have a lot of ‘satellite’ projects in our community and we’re always glad to see more.
 All add-ons are ‘born’ in the forums so that’s the best place to start talking about and showing off your work or ideas.

 - Help out in the Forums.
 Passing on your experience to others is a fantastic way of contributing to the ongoing success of OGRE.
 Answering people’s questions, giving tips and advice, or just sharing your experiences is extremely valuable.

-- Write Wiki Articles.
+- Write Documentation Articles.
 As our ‘melting pot’ reference area, the Wiki is the place most people go to learn new skills.
 Adding new articles, correcting or enhancing existing ones, or even just reorganising or ‘beautifying’ some areas to make the experience a better one for users is very welcome.

 - Sponsor a Feature.
 This option is only likely to apply if you’re a commercial user of OGRE, but if you have a need for a particular feature, whether it’s already on the roadmap or not, you might consider sponsoring it.
 Sponsoring a feature helps OGRE cover its expenses whilst at the same time improving the project for you and others, often accelerating development of that particular area.
 Please contact the Project Lead if you want to explore this option.